Traditional vs. Roth IRA: How to Decide

 When a Traditional IRA Makes Sense

 A Traditional IRA can be attractive if you are in a high tax bracket today, you expect to be in a lower tax bracket in retirement or you want to reduce your taxable income now.
-For many high earners, the upfront deduction feels valuable.
-Just remember that withdrawals in retirement are taxed as ordinary income (often higher), not capital gains.
+The appeal is straightforward: reduce your tax bill now and defer taxes until retirement.

 When a Roth IRA Makes Sense

 A Roth IRA can make sense if you are in a lower or moderate tax bracket today, you expect taxes to be the same or higher later or you value tax-free flexibility in retirement.
-Roth accounts are especially useful for younger savers (more time to compound tax-free) and people who expect rising income over time (higher tax rates later).

 The Mistake People Make